 When a coal bunker is opened, a safety lamp should be taken in and held as high above the head as possible and the condition of the flame observed; the lamp must be held high because explosive gas is generally lighter than air and rises to the top of a space.
-If explosive gas proves to be present, extra ventilation must be afforded by taking off bunker lids or by opening doors, no naked light must be used to work by, and safety must be used if light is necessary when removing the lids or hing the doors.
-After the extra ventilation has been in operation for time, the safety lamp should again be taken into the bunker to test air, and no naked lights should be brought in till all parts of the light have been proved by it to be free from foul gas.
+If explosive gas proves to be present, extra ventilation must be afforded by taking off bunker lids or by opening doors, no naked light must be used to work by, and safety times must be used if light is necessary when removing the lids or reming the doors.
+After the extra ventilation has been in operation for time, the safety lamp should again be taken into the bunker to test the safety lamp should be brought in till all parts of the banker have been proved by it to be free from foul gas.

-ined space, where either explosive gas or foul air may be present, the y lamp should be used in the first instance to test for explosive gas, after this has been proved to be absent, naked lights should be tried see that there is no undue proportion of foul air.
+In the case of a double-bottom or wing compartment or similar ined space, where either explosive gas or foul air may be present, the y lamp should be used in the first instance to test for explosive gas, after this has been proved to be absent, naked lights should be tried see that there is no undue proportion of foul air.

-It has been stated that explosive gas is generally lighter than air, but me heavy gases also are explosive, and the safety lamp must be tried in the top and bottom of the compartment by some one standing outside, line being used if necessary.
-In this way the bays near the top and bottom manholes may be tested, and when it is seen that the safety lamp burns in them with normal flame, they may be entered with the lamp for the purpose of testing the air in the next bays, and so on till the whole of the compartment is seen to be safe.
+It has been stated that explosive gas is generally lighter than air, but me heavy gases also are explosive, and the safety lamp must be tried in the top and bottom of the compartment by some one standing outside, a line being used if necessary.
+In this way the bays near the top and bottom manholes may be tested, and when it is seen that the safety lamp borns in them with normal flame, they may be entered with the lamp for the purpose of testing the air in the next bays, and so on till the whole of the compartment is seen to be safe.